mydatahack/sakura-translation-frontend-example/README.md

 - ES6 Syntax

   * The gulp-babel plugins enables us to write ES6 syntax and complies down to ES5.
-Plugins are selected individually.
+Plugins are selected individually (see prodJs gulp task where pulgins are piped individually).
 In this way, we can have better clarity on what we can write.

 - Namespace